 Walthamstow Wetlands was the winner of 2012 London Planning Awards under the 'Best Conceptual Project' category.
 This prestigious award was given out by the Mayor who referred to the Wetlands as ‘London’s best kept secret’.

 Plans for the site have been developed in partnership with site owner, Thames Water and stakeholder agencies including Natural England, Lee Valley Regional Park Authority, Environment Agency and the Greater London Authority.
-A programme of consultation involving community, interest group, local schools and stakeholder has been undertaken through the London Wildlife Trust which has informed final designs.

 William Morris Gallery